 What is your work experience?

 I have worked in a variety of settings and have had the opportunity to work with all kinds of people.
-I worked in harm reduction for many years, providing counseling and psychoeducation to clients and their loved ones.
+I worked in a methadone clinic for many years, providing counseling and psychoeducation to clients and their loved ones.

 I also worked with people with intellectual and/or developmental disabilities (IDD), most of whom were dually diagnosed.
 This work was provided in the community; therefore, I saw clients in a range of settings, including crisis respite, mental health hospitals, and in jail.
 This has given me a broader knowledge of not only mental health in Travis County, but also a deeper understanding of our criminal justice system.